alan-turing-institute/seed-semantic-change/corpus_scripts/README.md

 # Quick start
 [annotateTuring.py](annotateTuring.py) must be run first in order to tokenize and annotate the whole corpus; folder paths are to be configured in [config.ini](config.ini).
 Data is extracted through [asLemmata_oneFile.py](asLemmata_oneFile.py) into the output folder (`output` in [config.ini](config.ini)).
 Output options are selected via user prompt.
 The output is processed by Valerio's script, whose output is converted into human-readable form by [make_data_readable.py](make_data_readable.py).

+The gold-standard for the evaluation of the model is generated through the manual annotation of target-word senses in the corpus using [annotate_senses.py](annotate_senses.py).
+Information is then to be  extracted by [extract_senses.py](extract_senses.py).

 The file prefixed with `TT_` are related to TreeTagger.
 [TT_training.py](TT_training.py) runs all training script in the correct sequence and then trains TreeTagger on the data; the parameter file is output as [TreeTaggerData/ancient_greek.txt](TreeTaggerData/ancient_greek.txt).
 [TT_training_test.py](TT_training_test.py) runs testing scripts in the correct sequence; test results are output as [TreeTaggerData/test_set_results.txt](TreeTaggerData/test_set_results.txt).
 The corpus is formatted as required by TreeTagger through [TT_format_our_data.py](TT_format_our_data.py).
 Tagging and the calculation of a disambiguation rate estimate are performed by [TT_corpus_run_and_compare.py](TT_corpus_run_and_compare.py).

 # File descriptions